VijayKumarHackr/usersys/README.md

 <a name="installation"></a>
 ## Installation

+To install UserSys as a Composer package to be used with Laravel 5, simply run:
+`composer require qumonto/usersys`

-Update `config/app.php` by registering the service provider of UserSys package.
+Next, update `config/app.php` by registering the service provider of UserSys package.

 ```php
 'providers' => [